Training

 The evaluation will be based on the following criteria:

-- Desire to pursue graduate studies in a field related to biomedical research
+- Desire to pursue graduate studies in a field related to life sciences research

 - Quality of the letter of intent